book/dumbbackup/README.md

   Thanks to hardlinks, the content of a file is only removed when the last link to it is removed.

+  `dumbbackup cleanup` makes it even easier by generating the relevant removal commands, according to the retention policy.

+* **Separation of concerns**

+  The `dumbbackup run` and the `dumbbackup clean` commands are completely
+  independent:

+  * if the cleanup step is not run, backups will accumulate;
+  * if the backup step is not run, older backup won't disappear as they age.

 # History

 * October 2013